hitwill/kin-transaction-visualizer/README.md

 **Bubble size:** is the size of the earn/ spend - with >=100 Kin getting a special animation

 **Anon bubble:** Some transactions do not have an app memo, and may be from exchanges.

+## Installation
+Clone or download to your desktop, and run home.html on your browser